 Design: Familiar shape, new colors

 The iPhone 18 Pro will be largely identical in appearance to the iPhone 17 Pro.
-Display sizes will remain at 6.3 inches (Pro) and 6.9 inches (Pro Max), and the titanium-aluminum casing and triple-lens platform camera will return.
+The display sizes will remain at 6.3 inches (Pro) and 6.9 inches (Pro Max), and the aluminum unibody design and triple-lens platform camera will return.

-The biggest visual change: According to Mark Gurman, Apple is testing a new color called Deep Red – which would be the first ever red Pro iPhone.
+The biggest visual change: Apple is introducing a new signature color, Dark Cherry – which would be the first ever red Pro iPhone.
+The complete expected color palette includes Dark Cherry, Light Blue, Dark Gray, and Silver.
 As we've already reported, Apple is once again foregoing a black version.
 The two-tone design (glass vs. frame) is said to be less noticeable on the iPhone 18 Pro than on its predecessor.

 The iPhone 18 Pro Max could be slightly thicker – from 8.75 mm to 8.8 mm – and weigh over 240 grams.
 This is due to a larger battery.